 POLICY REGARDING INCOMPLETES.
-A student who has incompletes in three or more courses may not register in the next regular semester (i.e., fall or spring) for additional courses without the approval of the Associate Director for Graduate Student Academic Affairs.
+A student who has incompletes in three or more courses may not register in the next regular semester (i.e., fall or spring) for additional courses without the approval of the Assistant Provost for Graduate Studies.

 FULL-TIME AND PART-TIME STATUS.
-Students enrolled for 9 to 12 credit hours or in sustaining credit are considered full-time students.
+Students enrolled in at least 9 credit hours or in sustaining credit are considered full-time students.
 Those enrolled for fewer than 9 credit hours are considered part-time students, although students holding assistantships are considered full-time with six credits.
 Generally, a maximum load is 12 graduate credit hours; however, additional credit hours may be taken with the approval of the student's adviser and the Office of Graduate Studies.
 A maximum course load in either summer or winter session is 7 credit hours.
 Permission must be obtained from the Office of Graduate Studies to carry an overload in any session.